stronnag/mwptools/docs/manual/docs/mwp-hid-device-support.md

 * It is possible to set an input as inverted, latched or define a deadband.

 Currently the mapping is fixed; if necessary this could be expanded to allow the user to further define the mapping (change ranges, etc.), if that is found necessary.
-For Game Controllers, it is (probably) possible to provide a SDL Mapping file as a parameter to mwp-hid-test (for example, see https://github.com/mdqinc/SDL_GameControllerDB), that will (possibly) help the SDL library to manage the device.
+For Game Controllers, it is (probably) possible to provide a SDL Mapping file as a parameter to mwp-hid-test (for example, see [https://github.com/mdqinc/SDL_GameControllerDB](https://github.com/mdqinc/SDL_GameControllerDB)), that may possibly) help the SDL library to manage the device.

 ```
 $ mwp-hid-test gamecontrollerdb.txt